sadamov/pollenmaps/README.md

 I would already like to mention that the most beautiful map was taken from here: https://timogrossenbacher.ch/2019/04/bivariate-maps-with-ggplot2-and-sf/

 ## Setup
-Generally, all code chunks in this vignette need to run in tsa with the current R-version 3.5.2 (2020-11-20).
+Generally, all code chunks in this vignette need to run on tsa with the current R-version 3.5.2 (2020-11-20).
 I access Tsa@CSCS via VSCode and remote-ssh.
-Then I run an interactive R sessions while working in the vignette.
+Then I run an interactive R session while working in the vignette.
 This required quite a few steps to set it up properly.
-I plan to write a wiki page about vscode-R @ cscs at some point in the future.
-Feel free to ask me anything in the meantime.
+I am writing a wiki page about vscode-R @ cscs here: https://wiki.c2sm.ethz.ch/MeteoSwiss/RVSCodeOnTsa

 The following system libraries (modules on tsa) were installed and loaded in my session (via Spack or Easybuild) as some R-packages depend on them:
 <pre>